freeCodeCamp/guide/src/pages/react/index.md

 ---
 ## React

 React is a JavaScript library for building user interfaces.

+React was created by Jordan Walke, a software engineer at Facebook.
+It was shown on Facebook's newsfeed in 2011, and eventually, it was open-sourced in 2013.

 It's declarative: React uses a declarative paradigm that makes it easier to reason about your application.
 It's efficient: React computes the minimal set of changes necessary to keep your DOM up-to-date.
 And it's flexible: React works with the libraries and frameworks that you already know.